FAQs: wild Facts

 Yes!
 Absolutely all of our ingredients are non-GMO!
 All our products were certified by the Non-GMO Project back in 2013 (and regularly maintain that certification).

 Quite a few are!
-We have four deliciously organic kraut varieties: Raw Organic Green, Raw Organic Red, Smoky Kale, Coleslaw, and Arame Ginger Kraut Salad.
-As organic farming becomes more wild spread and cost effective we will continue to develop and expand our line of organic krauts!
+We have many deliciously organic kraut varieties: Green Organic, Raw Organic Red, Red Beet Red Cabbage Organic Kraut, Arame Ginger Organic Kraut, Caraway Apple Organic Kraut, Jalapeño Lime Organic Kraut, and Dill & Garlic Organic Kraut.
+As organic farming becomes more widespread and cost effective, we will continue to develop and expand our line of organic krauts.

 Oh yeah.
 All of our products and every ingredient in them (including the soy) are absolutely gluten-free and 100% vegan.
 Even our kimchi is vegan!

 Sure thing!
-Well, except our Japanese Kimchi which has miso and our tamari lovin’ Brussel Kraut.
+Well, except our Miso Horseradish Kimchi, which has miso.
 But the rest, yes!

 - Let your kraut hang out on the counter for five minutes—the change in temperature relieves some of the pressure!